Pharmacy Residency Program

 Emma Evans, PharmD

-Emma Evans is a clinical pharmacist practicing on the Topeka Campus.
+Dr. Evans is a Cardiology Clinical Pharmacy Practitioner on the Topeka Campus.
 Dr. Evans earned her PharmD from the University of Wyoming in 2021.
 She went on to complete a PGY-1 residency at VA Texas Valley Coastal Bend in Corpus Christi, Texas.
 Dr. Evans currently precepts residents in pharmacy operations.
 She may be contacted via e-mail at Emma.Evans@va.gov.

 Micah Halton, PharmD, BC-ADM, CDCES